 When someone asked your 7-year-old self what you aspired to be, the answers would range from being a cricketer, pilot, astronaut, video gamer to being a King!
 But if only choosing a career was that easy.
 After endless hours of studying and writing rigorous exams in school, followed by college, we realize along the way how our passion dies a slow, painful death while competing in the rat race of securing 9 to 5 jobs.

 The solution is to take things one step at a time.
-To convert your passion into reality, an effective business model must be in place to realize all the capital, infrastructural, technological and growth woes.
-An effective management should be in place to take care all aspects of a successful business venture.
+To convert your passion into a reality, an effective business model must be in place to realize all the capital, infrastructural, technological and growth woes.
+Effective management should be in place to take care of all aspects of a successful business venture.
 Management involves creating a goal for the organization and synchronizing the efforts of its different teams to accomplish its goal through the application of available resources, such as financial, natural, technological, and human resources.
-A good knowledge in management ensures better understanding of all these aspects.
+Good knowledge in management ensures a better understanding of all these aspects.
 One such way is Master of Business Administration (MBA).

 MBA provides a post-graduate degree in management.
 It teaches valued managerial skills that complement technical skills acquired from undergraduate courses.
 It exposes candidates to all areas of business such as accounting, marketing, finance and human resources (to name a few) that can help catapult one’s entrepreneurial, managerial or administrative skills.
 During the course of two years, each subject brings out a different part of your personality by enhancing your thinking and analytical abilities.
 It is no longer about top scores and knowing the entire syllabus by heart.
 It teaches you just one thing: How to stand on your feet.